Study and examination leave

 - Study and examination leave for preparation purposes must, within reason, be taken at times operationally convenient to the department and as such may not always be granted for the days directly before the examination.
 Operational requirements must be taken into account.
 Flexible working hours may also be considered.

-- The Head of Department has authority to grant or refuse applications for study and examination leave.
+- The line manager has authority to grant or refuse applications for study and examination leave.

 This policy should be read in conjunction with: